He’s back, finally!

 “For your eyes only — only for yøøøøøøøøøøøø!”
 Welcome to the early Eighties: cheesy synths and two-bit Scottish pop stars singing weird vowels.
 For shame, Bill Conti.

-Like Nobody Does It Better before it, due to its eschewing of the trademark Bond sound, For Your Eyes Only is able to exist as a genuinely decent love song in its own right.
-As with all adaptable franchises, the films tried to keep the score up to date for the viewers, which meant bringing in acts of the moment for the theme, and nothing screams 1980s more than this electronic power ballad by Sheena Easton, who remains the only singer to actually appear in a Bond movie’s iconic opening titles.
+Like Nobody Does It Better before it, due to its eschewing of the trademark 007 sound For Your Eyes Only is able to exist as a genuinely decent love song in its own right.
+As with all adaptable franchises, the films tried to keep the score up to date for the viewers, which meant bringing in acts of the moment for the theme, and nothing screams 1980s more than this electronic power ballad by newcomer Sheena Easton, who remains the only singer to actually appear in a Bond movie’s iconic opening titles.

 16. The Living Daylights (a-ha, 1987)